AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/intermediate-course/handling-user-interactions.md

 - The collection of page links will be implemented as an unordered list of anchor tags (`<ul>`, `<li>`, and `<a>` tags).

-Next, we need to understand how to detect user inputs in AMP and how to perform actions in response to those user inputs.
+Next, we need to understand how to detect user inputs in ABC and how to perform actions in response to those user inputs.

 ## Introduction to User Interaction and Events

-In AMP, we handle events by using the on property.
+In ABC, we handle events by using the on property.
 For example, imagine a button that makes a message disappear from the screen.
 This sequence of events could be implemented in classic HTML like this:

 [sourcecode:html]
 {% raw %}<div id="warning">This is a warning.</div>